 Thank goodness, we live in the time we do!
 It’s really quite simple to become your own tour guide when in a brand new location thanks to the ever-wonderful internet.
 I even wrote a post about Reasons Why Travellers Have Never Had it Better Than They Have Now because it’s just so stinkin’ true.

 Look up some city guides and pick out what you can see for free or cheap.
 Find some good walking tours so you save money on transportation and enjoy an up close and personal experience while you stroll through the streets.
+I love giving myself little walking tours and it’s such a perfect way to save money for travel.

 Print off some maps ahead of time, or download GoogleMaps on your phone if you’re worried about getting lost and losing your way.